 Before starting the draining process, if you know you have a sluggish or slow drain, you could experience an overflow.
 If this is the case, you may want to play it safe, and attach the Venturi Pump to an outside faucet letting the water drain outdoors.
 After you have all of your connections in place, turn on the water to full power.
 The pressure of the water being forced through the restrictive hole and out the bell housing shaped fitting creates suction.
 This suction is called the Venturi effect.
 The suction is not only important to get out all of the water but, if you have a baffled, fiber, or foam inserts to reduce wave motion, it can keep you from ruining a mattress.
 Let the mattress drain until vacuumed down and completely flat, this will hold the wave control system stationary and in place.

-Be sure to use a garden hose that measures 50 feet or less and also make certain that the washers for the garden/utility hose are placed in all of the female connections.
-(Pump, Garden Hose and Mattress Adapter.)
+Be sure to use a garden hose that measures 50 feet or less and also makes certain that the washers for the garden/utility hose are placed in all of the female connections.
+(Pump, Garden Hose, and Mattress Adapter.)
 The components included in a drain and fill kit (Venturi Pump, Mattress Adapter, Faucet Adapter, and Washers) if you have questions or problems, contact a waterbed store.

 The Shop-Vac Method

-It is possible to drain a waterbed with a shop-vac, however it is a very labor-intensive project when you consider how much water is in your mattress.
-The average wood framed hardside waterbed in queen or king size holds approximately 200 gallons of water and a softside waterbed holds 115 gallons.
+It is possible to drain a waterbed with a shop-vac, however, it is a very labor-intensive project when you consider how much water is in your mattress.
+The average wood framed hard-sided waterbed in queen or king size holds approximately 200 gallons of water and a soft side waterbed holds 115 gallons.
 You might first want to consider the fact that a Shop-Vac is available in many different sizes of the following: